 If the Brown population moves to the new school, will it still be called Winter Hill Community Innovation?

 No, there is no intention to simply absorb the Brown School community into the Winter Hill school.
-The configuration and programming on the new school building needs to be the subject of extensive School Committee discussion on how we best meet the needs our students and school community.
+The configuration and programming on the new school building needs to be the subject of extensive School Committee discussion on how we best meet the needs of our students and school community.

 Will the public have input on this project?

 Absolutely.
 The City, school district, and project developers are eager to hear feedback from the community through a variety of opportunities, including Community Forums and Coffee Hours.
 These are announced via the City website and social media channels.
-Keep up to date by signing up for the project newsletter!
+Keep up to date by signing up for the City's project newsletter!